MicrochipTech/fpga-hls-examples/Training4/readme.md

 foo(uint32_t &in)
 ```

-For this reason, in Section 8.4, the 24-bit pixel format (3-channels
+For this reason, in our [Image Processing example](#simple-image-processing-example), the 24-bit pixel format (3-channels
 RGB, 8-bits per channel) had to be padded with the extra 8-bit alpha
 channel even though the original .bmp image does not contain the alpha
 channel.
 The alpha channel is ignored when reading and writing back to